TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 ## Language Special Cases

-Here we will add special cases often related to a specific language.
+Here we will add special cases that often are related to specific languages.
-example: German Dual Language and Multi-language releases
+example: German Dual Language and/or Multi-language releases

-!!! info "In general Dual/Multi stands for original language (*movies/show original language*) + foreign language(s), which audio track is used as first track isn't always known."
+!!! info "In general, Dual/Multi stands for original language (*movies/show original language*) + foreign language(s).
+Which audio track being used as the first track isn't always known based on the naming."

 ### Language: German + Original

-This Custom Format can be used in several ways,
+This Custom Format can be used in several ways:

-- If you **DON'T WANT** that your media file has a German audio track included add this Custom Format with a score of `-10000`.
+- If you **DON'T WANT** your media file to have a German audio track included, add this Custom Format with a score of `-10000`.
-- If you **PREFER** that your media file has a German audio track included then you can add this Custom Format with a positive score.
+- If you **PREFER** your media file to have a German audio track included, add this Custom Format with a positive score.

 <sub><sub>Language: German Dual Language</sub>